roddyyaga/xobl/ROADMAP.md

 - Turn the single exprfield in the spec into a normal field.

+- Replace the buggy serialization/deserialization functions
+  with Angstrom and Faraday.

 - We need to figure out how to fold unions into switches.
 This has to be done ad-hoc, because there's no agreed place to put the enum flag to distinguish between the members of the union.